 - Amphibians don’t see color — they only see in black or white.

-- The golden dart frog is the most poisonous frog on earth and the skin of one frog could kill up to 1,000 people.
+- The golden dart frog is the most poisonous frog on earth; one frog’s skin could kill up to 1,000 people.

-- Frogs cannot live in the sea or any saltwater.
+- Frogs cannot live in the sea or in any salt water.

-- Many of the most brightly colored tropical frogs are colored in this way to warn predators that they are poisonous.
+- Many of the most brightly colored tropical frogs are colored to warn predators that they are poisonous.

 Types of Frogs